jaredkrinke/log/content/posts/static-site-generators/metalsmith-syntax-highlighting.md

 For me, on this machine, the overhead of syntax highlighting is roughly 40ms/page.
 This is certainly tolerable for my small site.
 I'll revisit the decision to use a JavaScript-based highlighter in the future, if needed.
 But for now, this is sufficient.

 # The end
 Despite griping about theming, I'm impressed with how smoothly everything integrated.
-Adding working syntax highlighting to a static site in a single sitting goes to show how productive modern software stacks can be.
+Adding working syntax highlighting to a static site in a single sitting shows how productive modern software stacks can be.

 I'll end the post with some examples of syntax highlighting in a few languages I've already used on this site.